haochangjiu/StealthDNS/BUILD.md

 ### 1.5 Execution

 - **Windows**: Run the program with Administrator privileges.
 If running without Administrator rights, manually change the system DNS configuration: add `127.0.0.1` as the primary or sole DNS server to ensure domain name resolution is routed through the StealthDNS proxy service.

+  Double-click the `stealth-dns.exe` file or run it via the command `stealth-dns.exe run` in the command prompt.

 - **Linux and macOS**: Run the program using the `sudo` command or as the `root` user.
 Otherwise, the StealthDNS service will be unable to listen on port 53, and the DNS proxy address `127.0.0.1` cannot be added.

+  Run it in the terminal using the command `sudo stealth-dns run`.

+### 1.6 Access and Certificates

+Once the StealthDNS service starts successfully, access it by entering `https://demo.nhp` in the address bar of your browser.

+The domain name `demo.nhp` is resolved by StealthDNS.
+Since `demo.nhp` is a custom domain name and not an actual internet domain, the browser will block access due to a certificate domain name mismatch when attempting to visit this domain.

+To ensure secure browser access, follow these steps:

+- Install the root certificate for the domain `demo.nhp` using the program to enable normal access to the service.

+  Root certificate import or generation command:

+  `stealth-dns install-root-ca` or `stealth-dns i`

+  For other certificate-related commands, refer to the program help documentation: `stealth-dns --help`